Did you know

 - Formatting – deals with physically structuring the document to fit within the prescribed style guide.

-A professional writer can create any document within any style guide once given the desired purpose, audience, format, and content from subject matter experts.
-Documents can include anything from presentations and proposals to reports and newsletters and can take any form.
+Can create any document within any style guide once given the desired purpose, audience, format, and content from subject matter experts.
+Documents can include manuscripts, poetry, articles, web content, presentations, proposals, reports, speeches, newsletters, and more.
 A professional writer differs from a writer or even a technical writer in their expert knowledge of the ever-changing rules to the point where they can expertly break those rules to achieve the desired effect.
+They are highly trained and experienced and know exactly what you need.
+They work at their trade day and night, rather than just part time.
+Professional writing also includes ghostwriting, whether fiction or nonfiction.